boldbi/bold-bi-docs/docs/working-with-data-source/data-connectors/odbc.md

 * Elasticsearch
 * FileMaker
 * Firebird
+* Azure Databricks (Supported only in DSN Connection Type)

 Follow the given steps to create an ODBC data source:
 1. Enter a name and description (optional) for the data source.